Signing up for classes

 Your first day

-Please plan to arrive 15 minutes early to meet your teacher and get acquainted with the studio (this makes it possible to complete necessary paperwork and get you settled before class begins).
+If you can, plan to arrive 15 minutes early to meet your teacher and get acquainted with the studio.
 We have blocks, bolsters, straps, and knee pads available for your use.
 You’re welcome to borrow one of our yoga mats or bring your own as you prefer.
 No special attire is required — any comfortable clothing will do!

 Where to start?